 For your reference, we indicate below the denomination of our courses and its correlation to CEFR levels.

-DIFFERENT LEVELS OF CAW FRENCH, SPANISH AND HUNGARIAN COURSES
+DIFFERENT LEVELS OF CAW GERMAN, FRENCH, SPANISH AND HUNGARIAN COURSES

 |Complete beginner, starting from zero.
 You should choose this level if you have never learnt the target language before.